Destin Conrad

-Destin Conrad (born June 25, 2000) is an American singer and songwriter.
+Destin Conrad (born June 26, 2000) is an American singer and songwriter.

 Early life

 Destin was born in Tampa, Florida and raised by a single Jamaican-born mother.
 His aunt was an evangelist and she would take him to sing in church and for church events.
 He first gained popularity on the social network Vine, where he made his first Vine in 2014 and would later amass over 1 million followers.
 Vine is also where he first connected with singer Kehlani, who he considers a friend and big sister.

 Career

 After establishing himself as a social media personality on Vine, he began to release music as singles.
-In 2019, he released the single "Cautious."
-Over the next few years, he issued more songs, including a collaboration with Ambré entitled "Fraud" and trap/R&B hybrid "Closure," both released in 2020.
+In 2019, he released the single "Cautious".
+Over the next few years, he issued more songs, including a collaboration with Ambré titled "Fraud" and trap/R&B hybrid "Closure", both songs were released in 2020.
 By 2021, he was able to release a collection of 9 songs for Colorway.
-He released Satin in 2022, Submissive in late-2023, and Submissive 2 in 2024.
+He released Satin in 2022, Submissive in late 2023, and Submissive 2 in 2024.
 He has written for other artists like Kehlani and Ambré.
-He's also collaborated with singer/songwriter Alex Isley (daughter of Ernie Isley) for the 2024 single entitled "Same Mistake."
+He also collaborated with singer/songwriter Alex Isley (daughter of Ernie Isley) for the 2024 single titled "Same Mistake".
 They also released a music video for the single.
-Beginning in 2024, Destin Conrad embarked on his first headlining tour.
-It's a 36-city U.S. tour that kicked off on Sunday, February 4, 2024 at Come and Take It Live in Austin, Texas and wrapped in Los Angeles at Echoplex on Friday, April 5, 2024.
+Beginning in 2024, Destin Conrad embarked on his first headlining tour, a 36-city U.S. tour that began at Come and Take It Live in Austin, Texas on February 4, 2024, and wrapped in Los Angeles at Echoplex on Friday, April 5, 2024.
+Destin Conrad received his first grammy nomination for Best Progressive R&B Album with his 2025 debut album Love on Digital.